lo1tuma/pr-log/README.md

 * Different categories (e.g. breaking changes)
 * Only include changes starting from a certain tag

-This project was initially started to solve these problems for [`mongobird`](https://github.com/lxanders/mongobird).

 ### More complete example `CHANGELOG.md`

 After working for some time with the tool and having e.g. two releases, the file content could look like this: